-- a.
-Upon the termination of this Agreement, Licensee shall, and Licensee shall cause Licensee Personnel to, (i) immediately cease any promotion, marketing, import, representation, offer, sale, resale, distribution, or supply of any Licensed Product, use of any Licensed Trademarks and any Licensed Material, and any other licensed activities, (ii) pay all amounts of Compensation owed and unpaid, (iii) return to Licensor (or, if and to the extent expressly requested by Licensor to Licensee, irretrievably destroy or dispose of as directed by Licensor) all Licensed Products not sold (provided that Licensee shall deliver any Licensed Product at that time already sold by Licensee), all Confidential Information of Licensor, all copies of any Licensed Material, and any other Licensor Property in the direct or indirect possession or control of Licensee or any Licensee Personnel, and (iv) irretrievably delete any copy or manifestation of any Confidential Information of Licensor and any Licensed Material that may remain in the possession or control of Licensee or any Licensee Personnel after such return, destruction, or disposal.
-Upon Licensor's request, Licensee shall cellify to Licensor Licensee's full compliance with the terms of this Section 8.3(a). - b.
-Upon the termination of this Agreement, Licensee shall promptly: (i) transfer to Licensor each Database and the Correlation Database, together with all passwords and access information thereto, in an unencrypted, readable, and formattable form with all data and information therein or related thereto (including, without limitation, all End User Identifiable Data), keeping the Anonymized Database and its data strictly separate from the End User Identifiable Databased and its data, and keeping each Database strictly separate from the Correlation Database, and (ii) following such successful transfer and receipt by Licensor, following confirmation thereof by Licensor, irretrievably and finally delete all Anonymized End User Data, all Anonymized Identifiers, all End User Identifiable Data, and all other data and information related to any End User or Anonymized Identifier, in the possession or under the control of Licensee or any Licensee Personnel, and (iii) certify to Licensor Licensee's full compliance with the terms of this Section 8.3(b).
+a.
+Upon the termination of this Agreement, Licensee shall, and Licensee shall cause Licensee Personnel to, (i) immediately cease any promotion, marketing, import, representation, offer, sale, resale, distribution, or supply of any Licensed Product, use of any Licensed Trademarks and any Licensed Material, and any other licensed activities, (ii) pay all amounts of Compensation owed and unpaid, (iii) return to Licensor (or, if and to the extent expressly requested by Licensor to Licensee, irretrievably destroy or dispose of as directed by Licensor) all Licenseed Products not sold (provided that Licensee shall deliver any Licensed Product at that time already sold by Licensor Property in the direct or indirect possession or control of Licensee or any Licensee Personnel, and (iv) irretrievably delete any copy or manifestation of any Confidential Information of Licensee or any Licensee Material that may remain in the possession or control of Licensee or any Licensee's full compliance with the terms of this Section 8.3(a).

+b.
+Upon the termination of this Agreement, Licensee shall promptly: (i) transfer to Licensor each Database and the Correlation Database, together with all passwords and access information thereto, in an unencrypted, readable, and formattable form with all data and information therein or related thereto (including, without limitation, all End User Identifiable Data), keeping the Anonymized Database and its data strictly separate from the End User Identifiable Databased and its data, and keeping each Database strictly separate from the Correlation Database, and (ii) following such successful transfer and receipt by Licensor, following confirmation thereof by Licensor, irretrievably and finally delete all Anonymized End User Data, all c.
+Upon the termination of this Agreement in any way, Licensee shall promptly transfer all Regulatory Approvals and any other approvals applied for or held by the Licensee to Licensor or a third party or third parties identified by Licensor to Licensee, and take any action necessary to legally effect such transfer, at Licensee's risk, responsibility, cost, and expense.
+Licensee may not transfer, agree to transfer, promise, or be committed in any way to transfer any Regulatory Approval/ and any other approvals applied for or held by the Licensee to any third party without Licensor's express prior written consent.